On Bi-R-Diagonal Pairs of Operators: Introduction

 \section{Introduction}

-In the theory of free probability, an R-diagonal operator is an element of a non-commutative $*$-probability space $(A,\varphi)$ whose $*$-distribution coincides with the $*$-distribution of a product of the form $u\cdot p$, where the sets $\{u,u^*\}$ and $\{p,p^*\}$ are freely independent and $u$ is a Haar unitary, i.e. $u$ is a unitary and $\varphi(u^n)=0$, for all $n\in\Z\setminus\{0\}.$ It is due to this free factorization property that the class of R-diagonal operators constitutes a particularly well-behaved class of non-normal operators.
+In the theory of free probability, an R-diagonal operator is an element of a non-commutative $*$-probability space $(A,\varphi)$ whose $*$-distribution coincides with the $*$-distribution of a product of the form $u\cdot p$, where the sets $\{u,u^*\}$ and $\{p,p^*\}$ are freely independent and $u$ is a Haar unitary, i.e. $u$ is a unitary and $\varphi(u^n)=0$, for all $n\in\Z\setminus\{0\}$.
+It is due to this free factorization property that the class of R-diagonal operators constitutes a particularly well-behaved class of non-normal operators.
 From a combinatorial point of view, R-diagonal elements are characterized by having all of their free $*$-cumulants that are either of odd order, or have entries that are not alternating in $*$-terms and non-$*$-terms equal to zero.
 This combinatorial approach has proved to be extremely fruitful in the development of the theory of R-diagonal operators (see \cite{nicaspeicher} for an exposition of the combinatorics of free probability).

-In \cite{approach}, R-diagonal operators were found to satisfy a ``free absorption'' property, namely that for any elements $a,b$ in some non-commutative $*$-probability space such that $a$ is R-diagonal and the sets $\{a,a^*\}$ and $\{b,b^*\}$ are freely independent, the element $ab$ is also R-diagonal.
-In \cite{haagerup}, Brown's spectral distribution measure was computed for R-diagonal operators in finite von Neumann algebras, while in \cite{larsenpowers}, powers of R-diagonal operators were shown to be R-diagonal and their determining sequences were computed (see also \cite[Theorem 15.22] {nicaspeicher} for a proof utilising combinatorial arguments).
+In \cite{approach}, R-diagonal operators were found to satisfy a ``free absorption'' property, namely that for any elements $a,b$ in some non-commutative $*$-probability space such that $a$ is R-diagonal and $a$ is $*$-free from $b$, the element $ab$ is also R-diagonal.
+In \cite{haagerup}, Brown's spectral distribution measure was computed for R-diagonal operators in finite von Neumann algebras, while in \cite{larsenpowers}, powers of R-diagonal operators were shown to be R-diagonal and their determining sequences were computed (see also \cite[Theorem 15.22] {nicaspeicher} for a proof making use of combinatorial arguments).

 In \cite{nicaspeichersh}, a number of equivalent characterizations of R-diagonality were formulated, including conditions on $*$-moments, free cumulants and the freeness of certain self-adjoint matrices from the scalar matrices, with amalgamation over the diagonal scalar matrices, while in \cite{dykema} similar results were obtained on $B$-valued R-diagonal elements in the operator-valued setting.
 Distributions of R-diagonal operators have found applications in the non-microstate approach to free entropy, answering questions regarding the minimization of the free Fisher information in the tracial framework (see \cite{fisher}).